In this article, examples of displacement and distance in physics are presented along with their definitions which is helpful for high school physics.

 (b) If the car moves once around the track, what is its displacement?

-Solution: Another example of displacement that clarifies its difference with the distance traveled.
+Solution: Here is another example of displacement to clarify its difference from the distance traveled.

-Distance is defined as the whole path covered by a moving object, but displacement is the difference between the initial and final positions of the moving body.
+Distance is defined as the total path covered by a moving object, whereas displacement refers to the difference between the initial and final positions of the moving body.

-(a) The whole path taken by the car around the circle is its circumference.
-Thus, when the car travels once around the circle, its distance traveled is $100\,\rm m$.
+(a) The total path taken by the car around the circle corresponds to its circumference.
+When the car travels one full revolution around the circle, its distance traveled is $100\,\rm m$.

-Once the car moves twice around the circle, its distance traveled is $200\,\rm m$.
+If the car completes two full revolutions, the total distance traveled becomes $200\,\rm m$.

-Note that the symbol $\Delta$ (Greek letter delta) means "change in".
-In short, $\Delta x$ means "the change in $x$", or "the change in position", which is defined as displacement.
+Note: The symbol $\Delta$ (Greek letter delta) stands for "change in".
+In short, $\Delta x$ means "the change in $x$" or "the change in position", which is defined as displacement.

 Example (2): A biker rides into a horizontal loop of a radius of 10 meters and covers three-fourths of it as follows.
 What are the displacement and distance traveled by him?